WhiteLynks/pet-management-back-end/README.md

 List on things I wanted to add but couldn't due to time constraints:

 * Validate data on back end as well
-* tests
+* Tests
-* basic user validation with spring security
+* Basic user validation with spring security
+* Pet details page